 Saskatoon's Woodlawn Cemetery has seen approximately 55,000 burials since it was first opened.
 While the lives of all these people were important to individuals and to the community, it is impossible to chronicle even the highlights of each person's life.
 The pages that are linked here are simple alphabetical text files, listing those buried in Woodlawn Cemetery.
 They contain the person's name, date of death, date of burial, grave number and burial plot location in the cemetery.

 The text listings are organized in the following order:

 Local History Room of the Saskatoon Public Library.

 Efforts were made to make these pages a reasonable size.
 They vary between 25k and approximately 110k.
-Except for corrections, these pages were last updated on January 31, 2015.
+These pages were last updated on April 30, 2015.

 The cemetery map (below) is provided to help individuals determine the approximate location of graves in Woodlawn Cemetery.
 Additional information is provided on a large outdoor map located at the Cemetery by the Administration Office.

 How to Locate the Block of the Burial

 - Locate the entry of the burial in the alphabetical listings.
 The entries are listed as follows: Last Name / First Name / Burial Permit Number / Burial Block - Lot - Section / Date of Death / Date of Burial.

 - Once you've located the entry, look for the Burial Block.
 A burial containing the location 24 - 25 - N1/3 would be interpreted as Burial Block 24 - Lot 25 - Section N1/3.
 The Lot and Section numbers are not available on the map.
 To find locations for specific lots and sections, please visit the Cemetery Administration Office.